New York tour bus crash on interstate highway leaves multiple people dead and others injured

 “The driver is alive and well.
 We’re working with him.
 We believe we have a good idea of what happened, why the bus lost control," O'Callaghan said without elaborating.

-The Mercy Flight air medical transport service said its three helicopters and three more from other services transported people from the crash site to area hospitals.
+The Mercy Flight medical transport service said its three helicopters and three more from other services transported people from the crash site.
+Hospitals in the region said they evaluated or treated more than 40 people.
+Injuries ranged from head trauma to broken arms and legs.

+Two people who needed surgery at Erie County Medical Center in Buffalo were expected to recover, said Dr. Jeffrey Brewer, chief of surgery.

 “It’s a full-size tour bus.
 Heavy amount of damage," O’Callaghan said.
 “Most people I’m assuming on the bus did not have a seat belt on, that is the reason why we have so many ejected people on this bus.”